Benchmarking stabilized and self-stabilized p-virtual element methods with variable coefficients: Conclusions

 In the first part of the work, the benchmarking has been carried out by considering the Laplace equation, the linear elasticity problem and the Stokes problem in the case of constant coefficients.
 The effect of the stabilization parameter and of the additional polynomial order required by self-stabilized formulations has been analyzed in terms of accuracy and condition number.
 The results can be summarized by the following highlights.

 \begin{itemize} \item Self-stabilized formulations feature optimal accuracy without the issue of choosing a suitable stabilization term/parameter, although at the price of worse conditioning and higher computational cost caused by higher-order polynomial projections. \item The choice of the tolerance for determining the additional polynomial order $\laug$ does not affect the accuracy of self-stabilized formulations.
 At the same time, a ``good'' tolerance should balance the conditioning and the computational cost: a ``large'' tolerance provides larger values of $\laug$ so that the stiffness matrix is far from being singular.
-Again, larger $\laug$ results in higher computational cost. \end{itemize}
+Again, larger $\laug$ results in higher computational cost. \item The stabilized VEM formulations retain at least the same accuracy as the self-stabilized ones, while preserving better conditioning and lower computational cost. \end{itemize}

-The second part of the paper focused on the case of variable coefficients, with the introduction of a new virtual element approach, denoted by $\mathrm{VC}$-VEM. $\mathrm{VC}$-VEM consists in modifying the discrete space so that the general coefficient can be taken into account when computing the polynomial projection.
+The second part of the paper focused on the case of variable coefficients, with the introduction of a new virtual element approach, denoted by $\mathrm{VC}$-VEM.
+It consists in defining a new polynomial projection which combines the $L^2$ projector and the features of the coefficient in the framework of standard VEM spaces.
 The newly introduced formulation was compared with the standard approaches and provided promising results.
 The comparison can be summarized by the following highlights.

-\begin{itemize} \item As already observed in \cite{daveiga2016virtual}, the stabilized VEM constructed with the operator $\Pinabla$ has a strong loss of accuracy for $\kord \geq 3$. \item The stabilized VEM constructed by the operator $\Piokone$ provides optimal results for polynomial coefficients, while its accuracy deteriorates in the presence of more general coefficients. \item The $\mathrm{VC}$-VEM appears to be robust for all the coefficients considered in the present investigation, with no deterioration even in more complex cases. \item Since $\mathrm{VC}$-VEM takes into account the coefficients in the definition of the local space, the projection operator should be re-computed whenever the coefficient changes.
+\begin{itemize} \item As already observed in \cite{daveiga2016virtual}, the stabilized VEM constructed with the operator $\Pinabla$ has a strong loss of accuracy for $\kord \geq 3$. \item The stabilized VEM constructed by the operator $\Piokone$ provides optimal results for polynomial coefficients, while a slight accuracy deterioration is observed at high approximation orders ($\kord \geq 6$) in the case of the trigonometric coefficient. \item The $\mathrm{VC}$-VEM appears to be robust for all the coefficients considered in the present investigation, with no deterioration even in more complex cases. \item Since $\mathrm{VC}$-VEM takes into account the coefficients in the definition of the local space, the projection operator should be re-computed whenever the coefficient changes.
 The possibly higher computational cost is mitigated in a $\kord$-VEM setting, where very coarse meshes are considered. \end{itemize}